 How do you settle a sexual harassment lawsuit?

-Usually both sides wish to avoid the time and costs associated with going to court.
+Usually, both sides wish to avoid the time and costs associated with going to court.
 Beyond that, the outcome of a court case can be challenging to predict– you never know who might be on the jury or what evidence or claims might surface later on.

 A settlement provides a plaintiff with the security of a monetary payment.
 It helps them avoid the possibility of trauma or embarrassment from testifying publicly.
 Employers often prefer to settle as well in order to avoid negative public exposure.
 However, you should always speak to an attorney before considering any settlement.
+It can be difficult to know what is or isn’t a fair settlement in your case without legal counsel.

 Where can sexual harassment occur?